oyewoas/stackOverflowLite-backEnd/README.md

 # stackOverflowLite-backEnd
-The BackEnd of A StackOverflow Lite Application Using NodeJs, ExpressJs, and PostgreSql
+The BackEnd of A StackOverflow Lite Application developed Using NodeJs, ExpressJs, and PostgreSql